interacsean/domakey/README.md

 ```
 *\*The* makey *parameter is always present and is described below.*

-Any argument preceeded by two dashes (`--`) will be cast to boolean; if starting with '`--no-`', it will become false, otherwise true.
-These can be passed anywhere after the script name parameter (order has no effect.)

 ### Template files

-**You will need to create a directory `./domakey` at your project root level**
+**You will need to create a directory `.domakey` at your project root level**

-In ./domakey, your template-building scripts should export a single asynchronous function which takes an object as a single argument.
+In /.domakey, your template-building scripts should export a single asynchronous function which takes an object as a single argument.

 The argument will be passed with the following keys: